-Service Records 6.1 You must maintain details of the following: to be maintained
+Service Records 6.1 to be maintained

-- a. a record of the services provided to Entitled Students, including food, and accommodation: - b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.
+- Service Records 6.1 You must maintain details of the following: - a. a record of the services provided to Entitled Students, including food, and accommodation; - b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.

 You must retain these records for two years after the agreement has ended.
-If We make a written request and give You reasonable notice.
-You must provide Us with any information required by Us for monitoring and evaluation purposes.
+If We make a written request and give You reasonable notice, You must provide Us with any information required by Us for monitoring and evaluation purposes.